usefulalgorithm/usefulalgorithm/README.md

 - _HUMAN ERROR CLUB_, by HUMAN ERROR CLUB
 - _2000: In Search Of The Endless Sky_, by Fleshwater
 - _Sysivalo_, by Ø, Mika Vainio
-- _General Patterns_, by Mammo
 - _Pink_, by Boris
 - _Heavy Rocks (2011)_, by Boris
 - _A Danger to Ourselves_, by Lucrecia Dalt
-- _Pieces of a Man_, by Gil Scott-Heron

 </details>